avarchenko/url-alias-assistant/README.md

 # url-alias-assistant
 The addon for Firefox and Chrome browsers which simplifies navigation to frequently used URLs especially if these URLs are ID-based URLs.
+Please read [Native Support in Browsers](#native-support-in-browsers) chapter - maybe you actually don't need this plug-in.

 # Purpose
 Originally based on ideas implemented in [URL Alias](https://addons.mozilla.org/en-US/firefox/addon/url-alias-8703/) plug-in for Firefox I've used widely.
 But the plug-in stopped work after my Firefox was upgraded to v57.